OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 > [!NOTE]
 > Content add-ins do not currently support add-in commands.

-**Extension points**
+### Extension points

 - Ribbon tabs - Extend built-in tabs or create a new custom tab.
 - Context menus - Extend selected context menus.

-**Control types**
+### Control types

 - Simple buttons - trigger specific actions.
 - Menus - simple menu dropdown with buttons that trigger actions.

-**Actions**
+### Actions

 - ShowTaskpane - Displays one or multiple panes that load custom HTML pages inside them.
 - ExecuteFunction - Loads an invisible HTML page and then execute a JavaScript function within it.
 To show UI within your function (such as errors, progress, or additional input) you can use the [displayDialog](/javascript/api/office/office.ui) API.

-**Default Enabled or Disabled Status (preview)**
+### Default Enabled or Disabled Status (preview)

+You can specify whether the command is enabled or disabled when your add-in launches, and programmatically change the setting.

+> [!NOTE]
-You can also specify whether the command is enabled or disabled when your add-in launches, and programmatically change the setting.
-(This feature is in preview and is not supported in all hosts or scenarios.
-For more information, see [Enable and Disable Add-in Commands](disable-add-in-commands.md).)
+> This feature is in preview and is not supported in all hosts or scenarios.
+For more information, see [Enable and Disable Add-in Commands](disable-add-in-commands.md).

 ## Supported platforms